mikaelgson/f.lux-fix/README.md

 # f.lux-fix
 ## What is this
-Fixes broken color artifacts on macOS when using fullscreen html5 video
+Fixes broken color artifacts on macOS when using fullscreen html5 video with f.lux

 ## How to enable
-- Get the latest release under [releases](https://github.com/mikaelgson/f.lux-fix/releases) and download or clone
+- Download or clone the latest release under [releases](https://github.com/mikaelgson/f.lux-fix/releases)
 - Go to `chrome://extensions` and choose `Load unpacked extension`
-- Choose path to the cloned or downloaded files
+- Choose path to the source files
-- Profit.
+- Done.